biannual-austrian-tda/biannual-austrian-tda-22.github.io/index.md

 ## Arriving by train

-The meeting location is a 10 min walk away from the main train station.
-In case you arrive by car, please let me (Roland Kwitt) know in advance (as we do have a parking lot but it's mandatory to keep track of who uses it).
+The meeting location is a **10 min walk** away from the main train station.
+In case you want to take the bus, hop onto line 6 and get off at Jakob-Haringer Str.
+2 (you should already see the building).
+In case you arrive by car, please let me (Roland Kwitt) know in advance.
+We do have a parking lot, but it's mandatory to keep track of who uses it and we will have to coordinate that it's open when you arrive.

 # Contact